fsprojects/fantomas/CONTRIBUTING.md

 Please o please, discuss everything related to code style on those repositories; the Fantomas repo is not the place to discuss whether one style is better than another.
 Can't find anything mentioned on those repos?
 Open an issue there and **engage in conversation**.

+To engage in conversation, please be aware of the following: by default Fantomas follows the Microsoft style guide.
+If you have a question about something that is missing, it should be raised in [fsharp/fslang-design](https://github.com/fsharp/fslang-design#style-guide).
+In case something is missing in the G-Research guide, it is implied that they follow the guidance of the Microsoft style guide.

 When a person opens a feature request that has not been discussed anywhere, it is hard for the maintainers of Fantomas to be the judge of style.
 Will this feature increase adoption for the project?
 Every feature carries an ongoing maintenance/support burden; are enough people going to want this feature that it's worth changing the code and taking on the maintenance?